 Two exceptional examples of black entrepreneurialism in antebellum America are the focus of a workshop run by the Apprend Foundation in Durham, North Carolina.
 More than 250 schoolteachers have thus learned about the lives and careers of Thomas Day and Elizabeth Keckly, a prominent furniture maker and dressmaker, respectively, to examine the role of business in the advancement of African Americans.

-Come the summer of 2013, almost 250 schoolteachers will have considered the unique culture of the Mississippi Delta and its civil rights history at Delta State University.
-This study of what has been called “the most Southern place on earth” ranges from the great flood of 1927 to the development of the blues, the shocking murder of fourteen-year-old Emmett Till, and the great migration of African Americans to the north.
+Almost 250 schoolteachers have considered the unique culture of the Mississippi Delta and its civil rights history at Delta State University.
+This study of what has been called “the most Southern place on earth” ranges from the great flood of 1927 to the development of the blues, the shocking murder of fourteen-year-old Emmett Till, and the great migration of African Americans

 Albany State University in Georgia is hosting twenty-five underachieving students to work through a humanities curriculum focusing on African-American history from the time of Frederick Douglass to the 1960s and later.
 Students focus on the Albany Movement against Jim Crow laws and study with one of its veterans, in addition to visiting other sites of the civil rights movement, including Atlanta, and Montgomery and Selma in Alabama.